I beg to move,

 I completely agree.
 Sadly, the figure for people with schizophrenia in work remains at about 5%.
 It is just 5%, because the support simply is not there and the medication and treatment are not there on a routine basis to ensure that they are able to work.

 Figures suggest that one in four of us will experience mental ill health at some point in life, often because of bereavement or a relationship breakdown.
-I pay tribute to all the organisations involved in the Time To Change campaign, which has done brilliant work to challenge the stigma and discrimination that affects people with mental health conditions in employment and elsewhere.
+I pay tribute to all the organisations involved in the Time To Change campaign, which has done brilliant work to challenge the stigma and discrimination that affect people with mental health conditions in employment and elsewhere.

 The change in language and awareness of conditions is one reason to seek reform now.
 For example, the Mental Health Act 1983 is defined as: